RioChndr/pray-time-website/README.md

-# Project Jadwal Waktu Shalat
+# Prayer Time Schedule Project

-Jadwal waktu shalat, bisa dipasang di masjid-masjid atau dirumah dengan tampilan yang elegan, tidak membosankan, pilihan tema yang beragam, dan sangat _customable_.
-Tema bisa diganti, gambar bisa custom sesuai keinginan, tidak ada batasan dari inovasi ini.
+Prayer time schedule, can be installed in mosques or at home with an elegant look, not boring, a variety of theme choices, and very _customable_.
+Themes can be replaced, images can be custom as desired, there are no limits to this innovation.

-> Projek masih belia, sangat menerima masukan dan kontribusinya
+> The project is still young, very accepting of its input and contributions.

 ### Screenshot

-Tema 1: _Classic_
+Topic 1: _Classic_

 ![Screenshot 1](assets/images/screenshot1.png)

-> Tema lainnya : _Coming soon_
+> Other themes: _Coming soon_

 ### Credit